Tutorials

 the Edge 'Color' is set to 'By material'

-• in the Modeling Settings
+• At the Modeling Settings

 'Color by Layer' is checked